Neri di Bicci: Works

 These two Archangel Raphael and Tobias pieces were most likely created one after the other.
-1.1 was created in the workshop between 1457 and 1463, while 1.2 in the early 1460s.
-The subject of the Archangel was extremely popular in Florence in the 1460s and artists such as Francesco Botticini and Piero del Pollaiuolo illustrated this bible story.
+1.1 was created in the workshop between 1457 and 1463, while 1.2 was created in the early 1460s.
+The subject of the Archangel was extremely popular in Florence in the 1460s, and artists such as Francesco Botticini and Piero del Pollaiuolo illustrated this bible story.
 Although some works similar to the two seen here can be attributed to Jacopo da Sellaio, a higher proportion are from Neri's workshop.
 1.1 and 1.2 are clearly very similar in terms of style and the way the characters are arranged.
 They are both by Neri and were created in his shop, possibly with the help of some assistants.
 Both works feature the Archangel on the left looking back at Tobias while holding his hand.
-There is also a small white dog in both and the Archangel is holding a box in his right hand.
-In 1.1 the chin, forehead, and hair of Tobias and the face of the Archangel have all been reinforced and fingers of the archangels right hand and Tobias's left hand are modern.
-The painting is overall covered with dirt and unevenly preserved and only the subsidiary parts of the picture are well preserved.
+There is also a small white dog in both, and the Archangel is holding a box in his right hand.
+In 1.1, the chin, forehead, and hair of Tobias and the face of the Archangel have all been reinforced, and the fingers of the Archangel's right hand and Tobias's left hand are modern.
+The painting is overall covered with dirt and unevenly preserved, and only the subsidiary parts of the picture are well preserved.
 The box and upper part of the fish have also been regilt.
-1.2 is considerably better preserved, but still covered in a discolored varnish.
-The profile of Tobias had to be reinforced and there was a hole above the right wing of the archangel that was filled.
-The gold leafing on the halo is worn down, but the gilding of the stars and aureole of tobias is still intact.
+1.2 is considerably better preserved, but still covered in a discoloured varnish.
+The profile of Tobias had to be reinforced, and there was a hole above the right wing of the archangel that was filled.
+The gold leafing on the halo is worn down, but the gilding of the stars and aureole of Tobias is still intact.

 The most prestigious commission of the 1450s period was a tabernacle that held a copy of Justinian's Digest in Greek.
 It was located in Sala dell’Udienza, in the Palazzo della Signoria and depicted Moses and the Four Evangelists, but was later destroyed.
-On November 25, 1459, Neri received a commission for an altarpiece depicting the Coronation of the Virgin with Eleven Saints, now located in the Acadamia of Florence, for the church of the monastery of Santa Felice.
+On 25 November 1459, Neri received a commission for an altarpiece depicting the Coronation of the Virgin with Eleven Saints, now located in the Acadamia of Florence, for the church of the monastery of Santa Felice.
 This work is notable due to the large scale of the piece and the number of characters represented.
-It illustrates an emblematic medieval background and on top of that Neri placed modern elements.
+It illustrates an emblematic medieval background, and on top of that, Neri placed modern elements.